ParlayANN: Scalable and Deterministic Parallel Graph-Based Approximate Nearest Neighbor Search Algorithms: Algorithms

+The \pynn{}~\cite{mcinnes2020pynndescent} algorithm uses a combination of a clustering-based approach to find an initial set of out edges along with iterative refinement to improve the set.
+The clustering initially used to construct the graph is based on choosing random hyperplanes.
+The local ANN graphs connects each point to the exact $K$ nearest neighbors within each leaf.
+In addition to the clustering-based approach, \pynn{} also includes a special postprocessing called \emph{nearest neighbor descent}, which runs in an iterative way.
+Each round begins by undirecting the graph, i.e., adding the opposite edge of each directed edge.
+Then, each point $p$ computes its two-hop neighborhood $\mathcal{Q}$ and retains the $K$ closest candidates among the points $q \in \mathcal{Q}$.
+The algorithm terminates once only a small fraction of edges change on each round (i.e., converges).
+We then use a pruning algorithm to prune out the long edges of all triangles.

+\myparagraph{Optimizing Parallelism and Random Edge Sampling} We had to significantly modify the \pynn{} algorithm to scale to large datasets, and indeed as shown in \cref{sec: results}, despite our optimization efforts we were not able to scale \pynn{} to datasets with billions of points.
+However, our techniques still make it achieve reasonable QPS and recall on inputs with $\sim$100 million points.

-The pyNNDescent algorithm required significant adaptation to scale for large datasets, and indeed as shown in Section~\ref{sec: results} could not be adapted for datasets larger than a few hundred million points.
-The fundamental challenge to such an adaptation is that calculating neighbors of neighbors requires work proportional to the square of the graph degree.
-This issue can be addressed in two ways.
-The initial step of undirecting the graph can increase the degree of any vertex up to the number of vertices.
-Thus, we refine each vertex's set of undirected edges to be at most twice the directed degree bound by randomly sampling edges.
-Furthermore, we compute sets of two-hop neighborhoods in batches rather than all at once.
-Ultimately, even with these modifications, the amount of temporary memory required to store both the intermediate graphs and the edge updates made it infeasible to scale to a billion points. \paragraph{\textbf{Search and Layout Optimizations}}
+The fundamental challenge is that calculating the neighbors of neighbors of a vertex requires work (and space) proportional to the square of the degree.
+We used two ideas to address this challenge.
+First, note that undirecting the graph edges can significantly increase the degree of a vertex.
+Thus, in edge undirecting, we limit each vertex's degree to be at most $2000$ by randomly sampling edges, which makes the quadratic work more manageable.
+Also, we compute sets of two-hop neighborhoods in batches rather than all at once (i.e., we limit parallelism to limit the amount of intermediate memory used).
+With these optimizations, we were able to make our implementation, \parpynn{}, scale to 100M points, but the amount of temporary memory required to store two-hop graph made it infeasible to scale to a billion points.